Bitaltyn-project/bitaltyn/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `litecoind` for your own use.

-litecoind/litecoin-cli binaries are not included in the Litecoin-Qt.app bundle.
+litecoind/litecoin-cli binaries are not included in the Bitaltyn-Qt.app bundle.

-If you are building `litecoind` or `Litecoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `litecoind` or `Bitaltyn-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: